Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Enable S3 Transfer Acceleration on the S3 bucket.
 - [ ] Enable cross-origin resource sharing (CORS) on the S3 bucket.

-### SysOps administrator is using AWS Systems Manager Patch Manager to patch a fleet of Amazon EC2 instances.
+### A SysOps administrator is using AWS Systems Manager Patch Manager to patch a fleet of Amazon EC2 instances.
 The SysOps administrator has configured a patch baseline and a maintenance window.
 The SysOps administrator also has used an instance tag to identify which instances to patch.
 The SysOps administrator must give Systems Manager the ability to access the EC2 instances.
 Which additional action must the SysOps administrator perform to meet this requirement?

-- [x] Add an inbound rule to the instances' security group.
+- [ ] Add an inbound rule to the instances' security group.
-- [ ] Attach an 1AM instance profile with access to Systems Manager to the instances.
+- [x] Attach an 1AM instance profile with access to Systems Manager to the instances.
 - [ ] Create a Systems Manager activation Then activate the fleet of instances.
 - [ ] Manually specify the instances to patch Instead of using tag-based selection.

-### company is using Amazon Elastic Container Sen/ice (Amazon ECS) to run a containerized application on Amazon EC2 instances.
+### A company is using Amazon Elastic Container Sen/ice (Amazon ECS) to run a containerized application on Amazon EC2 instances.
 A SysOps administrator needs to monitor only traffic flows between the ECS tasks.
 Which combination of steps should the SysOps administrator take to meet this requirement?
 (Select TWO.)

-- [x] Configure Amazon CloudWatch Logs on the elastic network interface of each task.
+- [ ] Configure Amazon CloudWatch Logs on the elastic network interface of each task.
-- [ ] Configure VPC Flow Logs on the elastic network interface of each task.
+- [x] Configure VPC Flow Logs on the elastic network interface of each task.
-- [ ] Specify the awsvpc network mode in the task definition.
+- [x] Specify the awsvpc network mode in the task definition.
 - [ ] Specify the bridge network mode in the task definition.
-- [x] Specify the host network mode in the task definition.
+- [ ] Specify the host network mode in the task definition.

 ### A company has a mobile app that uses Amazon S3 to store images The images are popular for a week, and then the number of access requests decreases over time The images must be highly available and must be immediately accessible upon request A SysOps administrator must reduce S3 storage costs for the company.
 Which solution will meet these requirements MOST cost-effectively?